Raal93/Proj16-newsletter/README.md

-Simple newsletter PHP.
+Simple newsletter with use PHP.

-just exercise.